bitwiseworks/libc/README.md

 LIBC Next (or LIBCn, for short) is an attempt to provide an implementation of the C runtime library which is suitable for porting Unix and Linux applications to the OS/2 operating system using the GCC compiler.
 LIBC Next is heavily based on the kLIBC project.
 The original kLIBC home page is http://trac.netlabs.org/libc/wiki.
 The original kLIBC source code was imported into this repository as is (without the original commit history and with a few modifications mentioned below).
 This repository gets periodically synchronized with it to pick up latest changes.
 The modifications applied when importing include:

 * Import code from branch `libc-0.6` only (the original `trunk` is at version 0.7 which was never finished).
-* Remove the `/src/binutils` directory as we maintain a separate repository for binutils (http://trac.netlabs.org/ports/browser/binutils/trunk).
+* Remove the `/src/binutils` directory as we maintain a separate repository for binutils (https://github.com/bitwiseworks/binutils-os2).
-* Remove the `/src/gcc` directory as we maintain a separate repository for a newer version of GCC (https://github.com/psmedley/gcc).
+* Remove the `/src/gcc` directory as we maintain a separate repository for a much newer version of GCC (https://github.com/bitwiseworks/gcc-os2).

 Check `svn-import.sh` on the `vendor` branch for more details on what is imported and what is not.